Or why I named my business after an ancient pagan fertility symbol

 Rudolph The Red Nosed Reindeer

-Maybe it’s because I grew up watching Rudolph every Christmas as a kid, but a long time ago I realized, I’m a misfit.
-My friends are misfits as well, which means working with me won’t get the same results as everyone else.
+I realized a long time ago that I’m a misfit.
+That means working with me won’t get the same results as everyone else.

 Isn’t that what you’re after?
 Setting yourself apart from the crowd?
 Who better to do that than a misfit?